 You may need to start with a bit of high intensity in order to settle the system if super agitated but the important thing is you *do not* stay high intensity.

 You want to be around zone-2 on the aerobic exercise scale: where your breathing is slightly elevated but you can continue for 2-3 hours if you focus.
+A good gauge of intensity is that nose-breathing suffices.

 All of these need to be done *alone* to be effective.
 I like using music with high-stimulation meditations.